 According to the Country Reports on Human Rights Practices (US Department of State 2004), Israeli Arabs who did not serve had less access than other citizens to social and economic benefits for which military service was a prerequisite or an advantage, such as housing, new-household subsidies, and employment, especially government or security-related industrial employment.

 Another perk of citizenship in the Starship Troopers is lower or no tuitions while attending a college and this one, for a change is a common practice even today.
 The G.I.
-Bill in the United States allows veterans to attend a college for free, on the behalf of Uncle Sam (US Department of Veteran Affairs 2015).
-The USA and the Federation share another aspect of the service and that’s possible to actually acquire citizenship for a foreigner, through service in the armed forces (USCIS 2014).
+Bill in the United States allows veterans to attend a college for free, on behalf of Uncle Sam (US Department of Veteran Affairs 2015).
+The USA and the Federation share another aspect of the service, and that is a possibility to acquire citizenship for a foreigner, through service in the armed forces (USCIS 2014).

-Generally speaking, the wealthy, developed and quite militarized societies in the US and Israel are probably the most similar to the Federation (also wealthy and militarized society) from all the nation states of the contemporary world.
+Generally speaking, the wealthy, developed and quite militarised societies in the US and Israel are probably the most similar to the Federation (also relatively wealthy and militarised societies) from all the nation states of the contemporary world.

 It´s a good day to die!

-This non-citizenship (and prerequisite to serve in the military to become citizen) is one of the main reasons why the Federation might seem slightly fascist, which was exactly what authors of the movie wanted, since the uniforms of intelligence officers reminiscent a Gestapo uniforms, first scene (the military advertisement) is based on the Nazi movie Triumph of Will and the architecture is very similar to style of Albert Speer (Svetkey 2015).
+This non-citizenship (and prerequisite to serve in the military to become citizen) is one of the main reasons why the Federation might seem slightly fascist, which was exactly what authors of the movie wanted, since the uniforms of intelligence officers are very similar to the Gestapo uniforms, first scene (the military advertisement) is based on the Nazi movie Triumph of Will, and the architecture is very similar to style of Albert Speer (Svetkey 2015).
 The main hint about the character of Federation (at least in my opinion) is represented by the possible fabrication of war with bugs based on the alleged bug asteroid attack, but the truth behind this incident is slightly more complicated.

 The second possible interpretation of what might happen is pure coincidence.
 The random asteroid that just hit Buenos Aires in the very convenient time and Federation was all in to exploit this opportunity.

-Anyway, the reaction we can see in the movie is very similar to the situation in the USA after Pearl Harbor or 9/11.
-The recruitment offices were full and people were willing to fight for the just cause (or the vengeance off course) and the governments (and the military establishment) were ready to use that kind of opportunity.
-In the movie, the main motivation was the territorial gain of habitable planets and eventually in the case of the USA it was apparently great opportunity to invade Iraq without any justifiable reason (all of them fabricated).
+The reaction we can see in the movie is very similar to the situation in the USA after Pearl Harbour or 9/11.
+The recruitment offices were full, and people were willing to fight for the just cause (or the vengeance off course), and the governments (and the military establishment) were ready to use that kind of opportunity.
+In the movie, the main motivation was the territorial gain of habitable planets and eventually in the case of the USA it was great opportunity to invade Iraq without any justifiable reason (all of them fabricated).